mattruder/whats-cookin/README.md

 # What's Cookin

-What's Cookin is a meal planning application that allows users to view their favorite recipes, view the ingredients to make the recipes, and total cost of the recipes are.
+What's Cookin is a meal planning application that allows users to view their favorite recipes, view the ingredients to make the recipes, and the total cost of the recipes are.
 Users can discover new recipes and can choose what recipes to cook.

 ### **Downloading the files**